panzerdp/dmitripavlutin.com/content/posts/119-fetch-decorator-pattern/index.md

 }
 ```

-`TimeoutFetcherDecorator` is a decorator that implementes the `Fetcher` interface.
+`TimeoutFetcherDecorator` is a decorator that implements the `Fetcher` interface.

 Inside the `run()` method of `TimeoutFetcherDecorator`: the abort controller is used to abort the request if it hasn't been completed in 8 seconds.